Alluxio/alluxio/docs/en/Mounting-Alluxio-FS-with-FUSE.md

 ## Mount Alluxio-FUSE

-After having properly configured and started the alluxio cluster, and from the node where you wish to mount Alluxio, point a shell to your `$TACHYON_HOME` and run:
+After having properly configured and started the alluxio cluster, and from the node where you wish to mount Alluxio, point a shell to your `$ALLUXIO_HOME` and run:

 {% include Mounting-Alluxio-FS-with-FUSE/alluxio-fuse-mount.md %}